StefanJelner/risland.js/README.md

 This is an example of a simple todo list, with different priorities, manual sorting and 5 languages.
 It uses [i18next](https://github.com/i18next/i18next), `Date.toLocaleString()` and [Fontawesome](https://fontawesome.com/).
 Besides it shows how to work with custom settings in [deepmerge](https://github.com/TehShrike/deepmerge) and [morphdom](https://github.com/patrick-steele-idem/morphdom).

+### `tetris.html`

+This example is a clone of the famous game [Tetris](https://en.wikipedia.org/wiki/Tetris).
+The 3 main principles behind this game are an interval, a matrix and distance calculations.
+This example shows how RIsland can be used for the matrix representation (and things like buttons, score and the upcoming Tetromino).
+You can play it with the buttons, but it is more convenient to use the keyboard.
+Keys are "Left" and "Right" for moving the Tetromino, "Down" for dropping it, "Space" for rotating it and "Escape" for quitting the game. **Have fun!**

 ---

 ## <a name="hints"></a> Hints